Bitcoin and the Next Generation

 1. It’s Digital Native

 Bitcoin is global, 24/7, and lives entirely online.
-Kids already think this way—unlike paper money or cheques, Bitcoin fits how they use technology.
+Kids already think this way — unlike paper money or cheques, Bitcoin fits how they interact with technology.

 2. Teaches Responsibility

-Self-custody means learning to secure and protect what you own.
-A child with a Bitcoin wallet learns: if I lose this, I lose my money.
-That’s powerful.
+A child with a Bitcoin wallet quickly understands: If I lose this, I lose my money.

 3. Sparks Big Conversations